antaldaniel/reprex/content/event/2025-09-12-magyarzenehaza/index.md

 - 📍 **Location:** House of Hungarian Music, Városliget, Budapest
 - 🕑 **Time:** 10:00–16:00 (followed by informal networking)

-Participation is free, but **registration is required** as places are limited.
+Participation is free, but [registration is required](https://docs.google.com/forms/d/1AovCrxFfxFpZUmH4yRzqQNbaQiJJTvi65BaGOUnjiC8/edit) as places are limited.
+The language of the event is Hungarian.
+We appreciate if you write on the registration form a few sentences about what you collect, what type of collections you manage, and what is your primary interest.

 👉 [Register here](#) (link to be added)